-A pension commencement excess lump sum is introduced, which will be taxed at the individual's marginal rate.
+A pension commencement excess lump sum will be introduced, which will be taxed at the individual's marginal rate.
 This will apply where tax-free cash paid is greater than the member's available LSA.
-This is relevant for pension schemes that provide a right to tax-free cash greater than the member's available LSA.
+This is expected to be relevant for pension schemes that provide a right to tax-free cash greater than the member's available LSA.